Link Search Menu Expand Document

 option action 'block'

-option description 'Block Twitter and Instagrm for group vip'
+option description 'Block Twitter and Instagrm for some hosts'

 option enabled 1